Jongy/bpf_get_fs_offset/README.md

 The driver program reads its thread's `fs` value, sets it as the expected value for the BPF program, and loads it.

 The BPF program is triggered (by the "arbitrary" tracepoint on `arch_prctl`).
-It scans the current `task_struct`'s memory for 8kb, finding pointers that match the expected `fs` value.
+It scans the current `task_struct`'s memory for 16kb, finding pointers that match the expected `fs` value.

 The driver then reports the found offset, or the error (none found / found more than 1 / `bpf_probe_read` error).

+### Tested versions

+Some kernels from 4.14 to 5.11.